MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/white-glove.md

 **Applies to: Windows 10, version 1903**

-Windows Autopilot enables organizations to easily provision new devices, leveraging the preinstalled OEM image and drivers resulting in a simple process that can be performed by the end user.
+Windows Autopilot enables organizations to easily provision new devices - leveraging the preinstalled OEM image and drivers with a simple process that can be performed by the end user to help get their device business-ready.

  ![OEM](images/wg01.png)

-Windows Autopilot can also provide a "white glove" service enabling partners or IT staff to pre-provision a Windows 10 PC to be fully configured and business-ready​.
-With Windows Autopilot for white glove deployment, the provisioning process is split, with the time-consuming portions performed by IT, partners, or OEMs.
-From the end user’s perspective, the process is exactly the same, just faster – the Windows Autopilot user-driven experience is unchanged.
+Windows Autopilot can also provide a <I>white glove</I> service that enables partners or IT staff to pre-provision a Windows 10 PC so that it is fully configured and business-ready​.
+From the end user’s perspective, the Windows Autopilot user-driven experience is unchanged, but getting their device to a fully provisioned state is faster.

+With **Windows Autopilot for white glove deployment**, the provisioning process is split.
+The time-consuming portions are performed by IT, partners, or OEMs.
+The end user simply completes a few neceesary settings and polices and then they can begin using their device.

  ![OEM](images/wg02.png)

-Enabled with Microsoft Intune in Windows 10, version 1903 and later, white glove deployment capabilities build on top of existing Windows Autopilot [user-driven scenarios](user-driven.md), supporting the user-driven [Azure AD join](user-driven-aad.md) and [Hybrid Azure AD](user-driven-hybrid.md) join scenarios.
+Enabled with Microsoft Intune in Windows 10, version 1903 and later, white glove deployment capabilities build on top of existing Windows Autopilot [user-driven scenarios](user-driven.md), supporting both the user-driven [Azure AD join](user-driven-aad.md) and [Hybrid Azure AD](user-driven-hybrid.md) join scenarios.

 ## Prerequisites